mabiesen/rails_universal_api/README.md

 1. rails g migration adding_some_endpoint_name
 2. fill out the migration
 3. run rails db:migrate RAILS_ENV=development

+Versioning a new release should be done as follows:
+- Patch Update - Fix application related concerns
+- Minor Update - Change to an existing endpoint or client (Example: 0.7.122 -> 0.8.0)
+- Major Update - New/Delete endpoint or client, route addtions  (0.7.122 -> 1.0.0)

 NOTE: endpoints may not be added until a client has been added